29 ESL Conversation Topics Adult Students Really Enjoy

 - Do you feel that problems are opportunities?
 Why or why not?

 - What was the last problem you solved and how did you do it?

 - “Problems don’t matter.
 Solutions do.”
 Do you agree or disagree?

-These topics may even inspire you to come up with some of your own, as you’ll begin to understand your students on a deeper level and knows what works and what doesn’t.
+These topics may even inspire you to come up with some of your own, as you begin to understand what works and what doesn’t.